 For my cooking demo, I decided upon vegetable soup, which I figured was both easy and heart-healthy.
 I had very cleverly pre-sautéed my chopped onions the night before our morning interview (no weepy red eyes for me on national television!) and whipped up a veggie broth ready to heat up as soon as the camera started rolling.

-When Mark, the friendly CBC camera guy, finally rang the doorbell, I surveyed my kitchen proudly on my way to the front door.
+When the CBC camera crew finally rang the doorbell, I surveyed my kitchen proudly on my way to the front door.
 It all looked fabulously gorgeous!

-Everything was going pretty well, I must say, until Mark set up his microphone, tripod, camera and lights – and the television interview actually started.
+Everything was going pretty well, I must say, until Mark the camera guy set up his microphone, tripod, camera and lights – and the television interview actually started.

 Suddenly, I didn’t seem to have anything even remotely intelligent to say on the subject of hospital food.
 For example: